-- Risk Policies, Methodologies/Standards and Procedures addressing all areas of material risks: Well-defined risk policies by risk type provide the principles by which the Group manages its risks.
+- Risk Frameworks, Policies, Methodologies/Standards and Procedures addressing all areas of material risks: Frameworks provide broad objectives and overarching risk management architecture for managing risks.
+Well-defined risk policies by risk type provide the principles by which the Group manages its risks.
 Methodologies/Standards provide specific directions that help support and enforce policies.
 Procedures provide more detailed guidance to assist with the implementation of policies. - People: Attracting the right talent and skills is key to ensuring a well-functioning Group EWRM framework.
 The organisation continuously evolves and proactively responds to the increasing complexity of the Group as well as the economic and regulatory environment. - Technology and Data: Appropriate technology and sound data management support risk management activities.